Chapter 17: Long Live the King

 Are they happy?
 What concerns them?
 What changes would improve their lives?

-Major Blackhawk wasn’t comfortable either.
-But he also dressed as the king did and stayed by His Majesty’s side, chatting amiably so Sagen did not stand out too much.
+Major Blackhawk also frowned at this announcement.
+But he dressed as a commoner like His Majesty, chatting amiably by his side so the king did not stand out.
 A third of his men, similarly dressed, formed a loose cordon around them.
-The remainder were armed and ready for battle, waiting for Blackhawk’s signal that, thankfully, never came.
+The rest, armed and ready for battle, waited for Blackhawk’s signal that, thankfully, never came.

-Sagen was impressed by the major’s efforts.
-He’d watched Blackhawk for weeks, having requested every record available on his would-be-protector a moon before departing on the Royal Tour.
-He’d thought Blackhawk young for his rank but was even more shocked to learn the officer was only twenty-five.
+Impressed by the major, Sagen had watched Blackhawk for weeks.
+A moon before departing on the royal tour, he’d requested every record available on his would-be-protector.
+Blackhawk was young for his rank, but Sagen was even more shocked to learn the officer was only twenty-five.
 He’d assumed at least thirty.

 The major is remarkable and a potential ally.
 Clearly, my father saw valor in him.

-Sagen watched Blackhawk closely as he performed his duties as leader of the caravan.
+Sagen observed Blackhawk closely as he performed his duties as leader of the caravan.
 While traveling to the Duke of Wooster’s home, he sent for him.
-“Major, join me in my carriage, I wish to talk with you.”
+“Major, join me in my carriage.
+I wish to talk with you.”

 Blackhawk hesitated, surprised, “As you wish, Your Majesty.”

-The king rapped the coach’s roof and the carriage stopped.
+The king rapped on the coach’s roof, and the carriage stopped.

 After tying his horse to the coach, Blackhawk entered and sat.